sigp/lighthouse/book/src/validator-import-launchpad.md

-# Importing from the Ethereum 2.0 Launchpad
+# Importing from the Ethereum 2.0 Launch pad

 The [Eth2 Lauchpad](https://github.com/ethereum/eth2.0-deposit) is a website
 from the Ethereum Foundation which guides users how to use the